 She earned a Master's Degree in Clinical and Counseling Psychology from Teacher's College, Columbia University.
 Prior to that, she specialized in Clinical Psychology with Adults/Adolescents at The George Washington University where she completed the required academic coursework towards a Psy.D.
-Before that, Nancy had obtained a Master's in Psychological Services and completed a Residency.
-She earned her Bachelor's Degree in Psychology with a minor in Criminal Justice.

 Additional classes and trainings:

-Executive Coaching / Sports Psychology / Turning Intentions into Actions among others.
+Executive Coaching / Sports Psychology and others.